steph-xue/Cuisinable/README.md

 Cuisinable provides a medium for you to communicate with the one and only Chef Bearable, your new personal culinary assistant.
 Chef Bearable has made it their mission to empower individuals with food intolerences to enjoy diverse and delicious cuisines from around the world, safely.
 Simply input your food intolerances and cuisine preferences, and Chef Bearable will generate a variety of recipes tailored to your specific needs!

-Whether you're being a big back on your own or hosting a dinner party, Cuisinable is there every step of the way to ensure your recipe can be enjoyed by everyone.
+Cuisinable is there every step of the way to ensure your recipe can be enjoyed by everyone.

 ## Features
 * Embark on a journey with Chef Bearable to discover new cuisines from around the world based on your preferences and intolerences!